 Now don’t let the ‘courtyard’ in their name fool you, there isn’t a traditional courtyard.
 But they have brought a courtyard feel into the cafe and there is outdoor seating.

 There is definitely room for prams outside and a ramp to the left of the cafe.
 Inside would be a bit tight for prams, though not impossible.
-There is a nice toilet past the kitchen, but no change table.
+There is a nice toilet past the kitchen.
+And they have recently installed a baby change table.

 Courtyard Dining & Espresso is open: